-Timing will cease when the skater comes to a complete stop.
+Timing ceases when the last skater comes to a complete stop.

 4. Deductions for timing

 A performance that does not meet the time requirements, will have one point deducted from its total mark by the event referee and assistant referee for every 10 second period started (for example: 1-point deduction for 9 seconds above the time allowed; 2-point deduction for 11 seconds over the time allowed).